Barbour v. Haley

 Chief Magistrate Judge Coody of the Middle District of Alabama issued a memorandum opinion on January 23, 2006, denying relief.1 Barbour v.
 Haley, No. 2:01CV1530-C, 2006 WL 173652 (M.D.
 Ala.
 Jan.
 23, 2006).

-However, the Eleventh Circuit ultimately held that it was constrained not to order the relief sought by Plaintiffs.
-Specifically, the court concluded that Murray v.
-Giarratano, 492 U.S. 1, 109 S. Ct.
-2765 (1989) (plurality opinion), “established a categorical rule that there is no federal constitutional right to postconviction counsel.”
-Barbour, slip op. at 15.
+The Eleventh Circuit ultimately ruled that it could not order the relief sought by Plaintiffs.
+Specifically, the court concluded that it was bound by the Supreme Court decision in Murray v.
+Giarratano, which “established a categorical rule that there is no federal constitutional right to postconviction counsel.”